choishingwan/PRS-Tutorial/docs/target.md

 ```

 # Check for mis-matched Sex information

-!!! note
-    As sex chromosome information are missing from our simulated samples.
-    It is not possible to perform the mis-match sex check.
-(And we used simulated sex)
-    Thus, this section is only served as a reference in case your samples contain the
-    sex chromosome and sex information which permits checking if there are mis-matched sex information

-Sometimes, sample mislabeling can occur, which can lead to invalid results.
+Sometimes, sample mislabeling can occur and will lead to invalid results.
 A good indication of mislabeled sample is a mismatch between the biological sex and the reported sex.
 If the biological sex does not match up with the reported sex, it is likely that the sample has been mislabeled.